 To access your RID membership card, log into your RID member account and click on the green button that says “Printable Member Card”.
 A PDF file of your membership card becomes available for you to download.
 Attach that PDF to the exam request form.

-CASLI had scheduled to film the CASLI Generalist Performance Exam for Hearing Interpreters literally just days after the country shut down because of the COVID-19 global pandemic in mid-March of 2020.
-At the time and out of an abundance of caution, we canceled our plans filming and have since rescheduled and canceled twice.
-At this time, we are unable to predict when it will become safe to travel and gather together to film the CASLI Generalist Performance Exam for Hearing Interpreters.
-Most likely, filming for this exam will be conducted in late 2021 and ready for administration on our CASLI Exam System within a few months after filming.
-CASLI will make announcements for our candidates as we have more information.
-Please keep checking CASLI News and Announcements for the last information.
+Initially, CASLI was scheduled to film the CASLI Generalist Performance Exam for Hearing Interpreters mid-March 2020, literally just days after the country shut down because of the COVID-19 global pandemic in mid-March of 2020.
+At the time and out of an abundance of caution, we canceled our plans filming and was finally able to convene late 2021/early 2022 to complete the filming of the CASLI Generalist Performance Exam – NIC.
+CASLI has completed post-production and built the exam into our testing platform, CASLI Exam System.

 For diagnostic feedback, we recommend that people work with a qualified language mentor or ASL-English Interpreting mentor who is experienced in giving that kind of critique of an interpreter’s product.
-The NIC Interview and Performance Exam is simply not designed to be a diagnostic instrument, but is only use to determine whether or not a candidate demonstrates the level of competency needed for RID certification.
+CASLI’s exams are simply not designed to be a diagnostic instrument, but is only use to determine whether or not a candidate demonstrates the level of competency needed for RID certification.